 On-call rotas.
-The postholder will participate in the consultant ward cover rota currently at a 1 in 9 frequency.
+The postholder will participate in the primary PCI rota (1:8) and a consultant ward cover rota (Monday-Friday 9-5) currently at a 1:9 frequency and the emergency out of hours rota (currently 1:8).